Colonoscopy with Suprep

 Commonly Asked Questions:

-How do I know if my prep is adequate?
+How do I know if my colonoscopy prep is successful?

 The stool should be watery in consistency.
 It does not have to be clear in color like water since digestive juices will continue to tint the stool yellow and small flecks of debris are not a problem as long as the stool is not muddy or thick.
 If there is any question, you can self administer a fleet enema prior to leaving home for the procedure.